martinbudden/Protoflight/README.md

 ## Blackbox

-`BlackboxProtoFlight` writes system information (ie the header of the blackbox file) when blackbox is started.
+`BlackboxProtoFlight` encodes system information (ie the header of the blackbox file) when blackbox is started.

-`BlackboxCallbacksProtoFlight` writes blackbox data during flight
+`BlackboxCallbacksProtoFlight` encodes blackbox data during flight

+All writing to the serial device is done via the `BlackboxEncoder`

 ```mermaid
 classDiagram